Our Directors

 We have an enthusiastic group of individuals with a range of specialities supporting our development

-Bob believes in the importance of affordable and social housing.
-He was a voluntary board member at a housing association in Birmingham for nine years.
-He was then a co-opted audit committee member at WHG in the Black Country.
+Owen believes in the importance of affordable and social housing.
 He believes that successful Community Land Trusts around the country show how we can build a more fair, equal, and democratic society from the bottom-up.
+Owen joined the Hereford CLT board in 2026 as HCLT’s Treasurer.

 Jeremy Miln